Making Food Fun For Kids at the Farmers Market

 Getting your shopping done and having some fun with your kids at the same time don't have to be mutually exclusive activities.
 In fact, an outing to the Farmers Market can be both fun and educational... and you might even get your weekly produce shopping done, too!

-Get inspired with our Top 6 ideas for having a great time at the market with you family.
+Get inspired with our Top 6 Farmers Market kid activity ideas for having a great time at the market with your family.

 1: Give Kids A Budget & A Bag